Difference-in-Differences Estimation with Spatial Spillovers: Estimation of Effects

 Since $\hat{\tau}$ is a linear combination of sample averages, inference can be done using large-n asymptotics.
 However, it is important to account for two sources of correlation in the error structure.
 First, errors should be clustered by unit $i$ to allow for correlation across periods.
-Second, since our model is predicated on the fact that nearby places affect one another, we should account for such spatial correlation by allowing for spatial correlations following \citet{Conley_1999}.
+Second, since assumption \ref{assumption:local} is predicated on the fact that nearby places affect one another, we should account for such spatial correlation by allowing for spatial correlations following \citet{Conley_1999}.
 More recent work by \citet{Ferman_2020} show that for large-n asymptotics to be used, the structure of spatial correlation must be limited in that errors are assumed to be uncorrelated after a certain cutoff distance.
 A natural candidate for this cutoff would be $\bar{d}$ used for the creation of $S_i$.

-A natural question is why wouldn't researchers make the distance large to guarantee they have an unbiased estimate of $\tau_{\text{direct}}$ or $\tau_{\text{total}}$?
-Equation (\ref{eq:id_total}) and (\ref{eq:id_direct}) should make this problem clear.
+A natural question is why wouldn't researchers make the distance large to guarantee they have an unbiased estimate of $\tau_{\text{total}}$?
+Equation (\ref{eq:id_total}) should make this problem clear.
 Since these estimates rely on averages among units with $S_i = 0$, as $\bar{d}$ increases, the number of units with $S_i = 0$ decreases which yields more variable estimates.
 On the other hand, having units that experience spillovers not included in the $S_i$ indicator will leave some bias in the estimate.\footnote{Although, spillover effects typically will grow weaker over distance and if distant units are mistakenly treated as if they have zero exposure, bias should be small.} Therefore there is a bias-variance trade-off in extending the extent of $S_i$ that should be balanced by researchers guided by their particular economic context.
+Additionally, each value of $\bar{d}$ corresponds to a different effective control group and hence a different parallel trends assumption.
 In separate work, \citet{Butts_2021} discusses data-driven methods to determine how far $S_i$ should be under a more strict parallel trends assumption.